Skip Navigation Website Accessibility

 Hours

-About the Shop
+About Our Shop

 Meet Our Staff

-About Raymond Palmer
+Raymond Palmer

 Raymond Palmer began his lifelong interest in the violin at age 5, when he began taking violin lessons from his mother, who taught the Suzuki method.
 He continued to play through his school years, switching to the viola around the sixth grade.
 Upon graduation from high school, he enrolled in college as a viola performance major.